 - Grant winners are announced within 90 days following the deadline.

 - If the grant is awarded, it is suggested that the recipient prepare purchase orders and submit these to the CHISD Administration prior to the end of the current school year.

 - Funds are available the following fall.
 At the beginning of the school year, the grant winner should check with the district business office to obtain the awarded funds.
-(Funds for the 2013 Fall Bonus Grant Cycle will be available in November as soon as they are announced.
-The grant winner should process purchase orders through normal channels of the business office to obtain the awarded funds.)

 - All project funds must be spent by February 15th of the following school year unless approved by the Programs Committee.
-(All project funds for the 2013 Fall Bonus Grant Cycle must be spent by April 2014.)

 - The grant summary is due to the Education Foundation office by 4PM the first Tuesday in May of the school year in which the grant is implemented.

 - Principal or administrative supervisor will review grant applications (see application checklist) and sign checklist and application form.

 - At the start of the new school year, if a grant winner has left the district or is unable to utilize the grant for other reasons, the campus principal or administrative supervisor is responsible for advising the Foundation by October 15 of the name of the new individual responsible for the grant implementation.